rust-embedded/critical-section/README.md

 you only provide it if explicitly enabled by the user via a Cargo feature `critical-section-impl`.
 This allows the user to opt out from your impl to supply their own.

-## WHy not generics?
+## Why not generics?

 An alternative solution would be to use a `CriticalSection` trait, and make all code that needs acquiring the critical section generic over it.
 This has a few problems:

-- It would require passing it as a generic param to a very big amount of code, which would be quite  unergonomic.b
+- It would require passing it as a generic param to a very big amount of code, which would be quite unergonomic.
 - It's common to put `Mutex`es in `static` variables, and `static`s can't be generic.
 - The user can mix different critical section implementations in the same program,